-Perils This term refers to the causes of possible loss in the property field, such as fire, windstorm, collision, hail, etc.

-In the casualty field, the term "hazard" is more frequently used.
+Perils This term refers to the causes of possible loss in the property field, such as fire, windstorm, collision, hail, etc. In the casualty field, the term "hazard" is more frequently used.

-Profit commission A provision found in some reinsurance agreements that provides for profit sharing.
-Parties agree to a formula for calculating profit, an allowance for the reinsurer's expenses, and the cedant's share of such profit after expenses.
+A provision found in some reinsurance agreements that provides for profit sharing.
+Parties agree to Profit commission a formula for calculating profit, an allowance for the reinsurer's expenses, and the cedant's share of such profit after expenses.

-Property insurance or reinsurance or reinsurance or reinsurance that provides coverage to a person with an insurable interest in tangible property for that person's property loss, damage or loss of use.
+Insurance or reinsurance that provides coverage to a person with an insurable interest in tangible Property insurance or reinsurance property for that person's property loss, damage or loss of use.

 Property per risk Reinsurance on a treaty basis of individual property risks insured by a ceding company.
 Proportional reinsurance